umetaman/bplist-reader-js/README.md

-# NanoPlist.js
+# bplist-reader-js

-NanoPlist.js is a reader library for Apple Binary Property List (*.plist).
+bplist-reader-js is a reader library for Apple Binary Property List (*.plist).

 ## Support Types